 Between early 1933 and March 1936, Bose lived in Europe.
 He met Mussolini and expressed his admiration for the efficiency of the fascist state (by then it had not shown its imperialist tendencies).
 His focal point of admiration being the strong state, which he wanted in India as well.
 He also criticized Hitler openly when the latter made any anti-Indian remarks.
-When Bose returned to India in 1936 and was arrested.
+Unfortunately, when Bose returned to India in 1936 he was arrested.

 4. Resignation due to clash of ideologies with Gandhi

-In 1939, as the presidential candidate of the left forces, Netaji defeated Gandhi backed right-wing candidate Pattavi Sitaramayyah by 1580 to 1375 votes, a defeat that Gandhi conceded as his own defeat.
-In Tripuri session of Congress, instead of selecting a left wing Working Committee, Bose resigned as the Congress President.
+In 1939, as the presidential candidate of the left forces, Netaji defeated Gandhi backed right-wing candidate Pattavi Sitaramayyah.
+This victory was by a margin of 1580 votes.
+Gandhi was disappointed by this loss and considered this as his personal defeat.
+In Tripura session of Congress, instead of selecting a left wing working Committee, Bose resigned as the Congress President.
 He resigned as there was a clash between Gandhi and his ideals.

 5. Created the Army of Women

 Shri Subhas Chandra Bose was a secular leader and he was the pioneer in conceptualizing the idea of recruiting women to join the army.
 Credit goes to him because of which we have women in the Indian army today.

 Shri Subhas Chandra Bose had a Personal Assistant named Bhaskaran.
 Bhaskaran could write up to 200 words in shorthand style of writing but was often unable to write according to Subhas’s speed of dictating.
 He is said to have been commendable in thinking and comprehending matters as a leader.
 He would often joke and poke Bhaskaran to get himself a dicta phone.